RTL uses five kinds of objects: expressions, integers, wide integers,

 subreg, the first operand is

-to be regarded as an expression and the second operand as an integer.
-In
+to be regarded as an expression and the second operand as a polynomial

 Expressions are written as parentheses containing the name of the expression type, its flags and machine mode if any, and then the operands of the expression (separated by spaces).